 At present NZISF is organizing or taking part in the following functions:

 Organised on the second Thursday of every month, except January.
-The breakfast sessions are held at Owen glen Building, the University of Auckland, 12 Grafton Rd, CBD, Auckland, start at 7.30am.
+The breakfast sessions are held at Owen Glen Building, the University of Auckland, 12 Grafton Rd, CBD, Auckland, start at 8.00am.

-Each session includes a cooked breadfast, 50 min presentation related to information security followed by a discussion.
+Each session includes a cooked breakfast, 50 min presentation related to information security followed by a discussion.

 Announcements are distributed through internet only.